Political Science

 POLITICAL SCIENCE 346—AFRICAN AMERICAN POLITICS

 TBA.
 Credit, three hours.
-Prerequisite: Political Science 101.
+Prerequisite: At least one introductory political science course taken at Oxford or permission of instructor.
 Comprehensive examination of African American politics and its critical influence upon the American political system.
 Civil rights and black power movements; the voting rights act and redistricting; African American political participation, attitudes, and governance.
 (Cross-listed with African American Studies 346)

 POLITICAL SCIENCE 353—CIVIL LIBERTIES

-Spring.
+TBA.
 Credit, three hours.
-Prerequisites: Political Science 101; Political Science 100 suggested but not required.
+Prerequisites: At least one introductory political science course taken at Oxford or permission of instructor.
 Examination of individual liberties guaranteed by the United States Constitution, including freedom of expression and religion; the right to privacy; and the right against discrimination based on age, sex, race or economic status.

 POLITICAL SCIENCE 354—CRIMINAL JUSTICE

-Fall.
+TBA.
 Credit, three hours.
-Prerequisites: Political Science 101Q, 100 suggested.
+Prerequisites: At least one introductory political science course taken at Oxford or permission of instructor.
 Examination of the various stages of the criminal justice process in the United States and the constitutional rights accorded to the criminally accused.

 POLITICAL SCIENCE 385R—SPECIAL TOPICS IN POLITICAL SCIENCE

 TBA.
 Credit, one to four hours.
-Prerequisite: Political Science 101 and permission of both instructor and chair of the History and Social Sciences Division.
 May be repeated for credit when topic varies.
 Seminar and/or advanced class in selected political science topics.
 Primarily for students interested in politics.

 POLITICAL SCIENCE 397R—DIRECTED STUDY

 TBA.
 Credit, one to four hours.
-Prerequisites: Political Science 101, two other political science courses, and permission of instructor.
+Prerequisites: Permission of instructor.
 Independent reading and research under the direction of a faculty member.
 This course does not satisfy distribution requirements in history and social sciences.